 Congratulations!
-If you are reading this, you undoubtedly have received a call from your church's nominating committee asking you to consider serving your church as a ruling elder on the session!
+If you are reading this, you undoubtedly have received a call from your church's nominating committee asking you to consider serving your church as a deacon!

-You have quite a task before you: answering your church with "yes" or "no." Your response to the call should not be taken lightly.
+You have quite a task before you-answering your church with "yes" or "no." Your response to the call should not be taken lightly.
 The church is calling you to assume significant responsibilities as an ordained leader.
 Can you imagine answering that awesome invitation without help?
-The good news: you don't have to!
+The good news is that you don't have to!